schatzopoulos/ArtSim/README.md

 # ArtSim & ArtSim+

-This repository contains the code for the article "ArtSim: Improved estimation of current impact for recent articles." published in AIMinScience workshop @ TPDL 2020 and its extension ArtSim+.
+This repository contains the code for the article "ArtSim: Improved estimation of current impact for recent articles." published in AIMinScience workshop @ TPDL 2020 and its extension ArtSim+ published in the QSS journal.

 ## Execution